 The global food additives market size was estimated at USD 37.91 billion in 2014.
-Growing consumption of food and beverages with high nutrition content and the better visual appeal is expected to drive market demand over the forecast period.
-The global food additives industry is expected to witness growth owing to changing consumer tastes and interests regarding quality and nutritional value of the product.
+Growing consumption of food and beverages with high nutrition content and a better visual appeal is expected to drive market demand over the forecast period.
+The global food additives industry is expected to witness growth owing to changing consumer tastes and interests regarding the quality and nutritional value of the product.
 Growing consumer awareness about different kinds of tastes is also expected to play a crucial role in driving growth.

 An additive is incorporated in a finished product to improve protection against harmful bacteria and other kinds of microbes to prolong shelf life.
-It also imparts characteristics such as flavor, color, and taste in foodstuff and increase its nutritional content.
+It also imparts characteristics such as flavor, color, and taste in foodstuff and increases its nutritional content.

 Germany food additives market by product, 2012 - 2022 (USD Million)